urgandhi/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-anti-phishing-policies.md

     - [Manage quarantined messages and files as an admin in Microsoft 365](manage-quarantined-messages-and-files.md)
     - [Find and release quarantined messages as a user in Microsoft 365](find-and-release-quarantined-messages-as-a-user.md)

+ > [!NOTE]
+  > For Intra-Org messages (or Internal messages), anti-spoofing protection is always On despite setting this to Off.
+In this case, either of the actions specified above will take place and send the message to Junk Email folder or to quarantine.
+For more information, see [Different types of spoofing](anti-spoofing-protection.md#different-types-of-spoofing.md).

 - **Unauthenticated Sender**: See the information in the next section.

 ### Unauthenticated Sender